 While browsing through the IFC Midnight catalog one day, I stumbled upon a trailer for "Crowsnest."
-While the found footage horror genre was become the bane of most horror fans, it has provided its fair share of solid films for fans and detractors alike.
+While the found footage horror genre has become the bane for most horror fans, it has provided its fair share of solid films for fans and detractors alike.
 Unfortunately, "Crowsnest" is not one of those films to kick the genre to that next level.
-In fact, I'm tempted to say that this low budget independent horror film might be one of the more boring films of the genre as it rarely plays up the scares, gore, or tension.
+In fact, I'm tempted to say that this low budget and independent horror film might be one of the more boring films of the genre as it rarely plays up the scares, gore, or tension.

 Five friends, two couples and a little sister, are out to have a sweet weekend getaway from the fast paced city life.
-So they are heading their way into the dense, remote woods to spend some time with their brand new video camera.
+They are heading their way into the dense, remote woods to spend some time with their brand new video camera.
 Unfortunately, they get lost on the way there and end up in a place called 'Crowsnest' - where they may or may not find the end of the line.

 |"Another found footage horror film...ugh!"|